But First We Brunch!

 I'll email this recipe to you, so you can come back to it later, plus you'll get great new recipes from me every week!

-This Easy Crêpes Recipe has a long and beautiful history in our family.
-On special occasions - birthdays, holidays, sleepovers with friends - my husband would wake up early and start preparing the crêpes recipe that had been handed down in his family for generations.
-The aroma of those sweet Crêpes would waft through the house and up the stairs, to the delight of my three daughters, who would scamper down to devour them by the dozens, filled with grape jelly and covered in powdered sugar.
+This Easy Homemade Crepes Recipe has a long and beautiful history in our family.
+On special occasions - birthdays, holidays, sleepovers with friends - my husband would wake up early and start preparing the crepes recipe that had been handed down in his family for generations.
+The aroma of crepes would waft through the house and up the stairs, to the delight of my three daughters, who would scamper down to devour them by the dozens, filled with Smuckers jelly and covered in a mountain of powdered sugar.

 A crêpes recipe written in a children's handwriting on old paper.